 Changes to legislation in the UK

 As part of this, we will amend and maintain EU binding technical standards, which are detailed EU rules.
 These rules sit underneath EU regulations and directives and give the technical detail of how firms should meet these requirements.
-We will also be amending our Handbook to ensure it is consistent with changes the Government is making to EU law and so it still works effectively when the UK leaves the EU.
+We will also be amending our Handbook to ensure it is consistent with changes the Government is making to retained EU law and so it still works effectively when the UK leaves the EU.

 Read our statement on changes to UK legislation.